sagemath/trac_to_gh/Issue 5454.md

 # Issue 5454: [with patch, needs review] Add coercion documentation to the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5454

 Original creator: mhansen